CaliKane/ScriptObservatory/README.md

 Roadmap
 -------

-Milestone 4:
- - ~~ Have time value be added server-side ~~
+Near-term todo:
  - Support uploading content of HTML (main frame & subframes)
  - Support uploading of iframe tags
- - Finish offloading scriptcontent server to a different server
  - Support YARA scanning full database archive + live alerting on new submissions
+ - Add indexes to speed up database queries
  - Add tests for backend API & chrome extension code

-Milestone 5:
  - Add button to chrome extension to toggle reporting on and off
  - Add button to chrome extension to view current page's analysis page
  - Allow blacklisting stats upload for website regexes in the chrome extension
  - Have chrome extension automatically report all errors while browsing sites
  - Improve visualizations for what scripts & versions of scripts have been included
- - Make robobrowser delete task only on success (or possibly add it back in on fail)
+ - Add status to robotasks (scheduled, inprogress, terminated) and have robobrowser delete task only on success
- - Harden backend APIs
+ - Harden backend APIs (review what methods are allowed)
+ - Merge chrome extension code with a script-blocker like uBlock
+ - Let users view scripts in extension and choose whether or not to allow them to run

 Longer-term:
- - Let users view scripts in extension and choose whether or not to allow them to run
  - Make sure there's no interference with other extensions / ad-blockers
- - Add interactive visualizations for collected data
  - Support flash objects
- - Allow users to import web traffic from PCAP

 Contributing